reactome/container/stand-alone-content-service/README.md

 ```bash
 docker run --name content-service --rm -v $(pwd)/reactome.graphdb.v66:/neo4j/neo4j-community-3.4.10/data/databases/graph.db -p 8888:8080 reactome_content_service
 ```
+:warning: **NOTE:** You may need to change the mount for the graph database, depending on the version of the file you download (the "_v66_" in the mount: `reactome.graphdb.v66:/neo4j/neo4j-community-3.4.10/data/databases/graph.db`).

 5. You should now be able to access the ContentService at [http://localhost:8888/ContentService](http://localhost:8888/ContentService).
 On this page you will see a listing of endpoints for the ContentService which you can test interactively